The Nationality Checking Service is a partnership between UK Visas and Immigration and Local Authorities in England and Wales.

 all supporting documents such as passports are checked and certified so you can keep the originals

-all applications are forwarded to the UK Border Agency by courier
+all applications are forwarded to UK Visas and Immigration by courier

-Applicants using the service can keep their original valuable documents such as passports and marriage certificates rather than sending them to the UK Border Agency.
+Applicants using the service can keep their original valuable documents such as passports and marriage certificates rather than sending them to UK Visas and Immigration.

 What do I need?